 Look at the career equity you've built up using the strategies above and see where you already have the best '"market fit".
 In my case, I can most easily sell content marketing services to SaaS companies that serve ecommerce businesses (that's where the bulk of my portfolio and work history lies).

 You'll need to find an angle that puts you in a position to target a clear demand.
-For a freelance content writer, as an example, writing SEO blogs for an SMB vs. case studies for a B2B SaaS is the difference between $150 and $1500 jobs.
+For a freelance content writer, as an example, writing SEO articles for an SMB vs. case studies for a B2B SaaS is the difference between $150 and $1500 jobs.

-But if you can provide the value you claim and can prove it in an email or 15-minute call, you will find a client, and that client can give you a testimonial that you can use to get more clients.
+But if you can provide the value you claim and can prove it in a 50-word email or 15-minute call, you will find a client, and that client can give you a testimonial that you can use to get more clients.
 There's more than enough work to go around.
 Everything else like registering your business, building a branded website, etc. you can figure out after.

 6. Make time for ongoing education and side projects to expand what you can do